afuentecruz/banking-poc/README.md

 The project provides an approach to hexagonal architecture, based on a real world example.

-The current version implements an H2 database repository via outbound port interfaces implementations.
-Use cases entry points is provided by inbound rest controller implementations.
 ### Stack
 - Kotlin 1.9.2
 - SpringBoot 3.2.1